 However, I believe that this quote still stands.
 It never leaves my mind.

 Keep in mind that photography has its own words, vocabulary, and language.
 Learn it.
 Implement it in the field.
 Most of all, keep things simple.

 If I had to sum up the “how” of conceptual photography, I would say that you must form an idea, plan a way to implement it in your photos, and then venture out into the field to express it.
 Let your imagination wander.

 Click on a thumbnail to enlarge the image.

-To conclude I will say that to create your conceptual photos, I recommend that you list two or three ideas that you want to develop to show your vision of the world.
-Write them down, imagine how to implement them.
-Do not forget to be simple, direct.
+To conclude, I would like to recommend that when you create your conceptual photos, try listing two or three ideas that you wish to develop to share your vision of the world.
+Write them down and imagine how to best implement them.
+Do not forget to be simple and direct.
 Go beyond illustrative photography.
-It will only make you better and your photographs will become more interesting.
+It will only make you a more well-rounded photographer, and your photographs will become more interesting.